Brian Hartline: Coaching career

+Ohio State

 Hartline joined Ohio State's football team as a graduate assistant in 2017.
 Already on the coaching staff as a graduate assistant, Hartline was named interim WR coach for Ohio State for the 2018 season after the firing of Zach Smith.
 The position was made permanent in December 2018.
 In 2020, Hartline was named to the AFCA "35 Under 35" Leadership Institute which annually recognizes the future leaders in the football coaching profession.

 In 2020, Hartline was named "National Recruiter of the Year" by 247Sports.
 On January 9, 2021, Hartline was promoted to passing game coordinator, on top of his title as wide receivers coach.
 In 2023, he was promoted to offensive coordinator.
-In 2024, Chip Kelly was named the offensive coordinator and Hartline was relegated to co-offensive coordinator.
-After winning the national championship that season, Kelly took the same position with the Las Vegas Raiders and Hartline was named Ohio State's offensive coordinator once again in 2025.
+In 2024, Chip Kelly was named offensive coordinator and Hartline was relegated to co-offensive coordinator.
+After winning the national championship that season, Kelly took the same position with the Las Vegas Raiders and Hartline was named Ohio State's offensive coordinator again in 2025.

-As a wide receivers coach, Hartline has cemented himself not only as a top recruiter, but an elite talent developer as well.
-He is lauded for his multiple first round NFL draft picks such as Garrett Wilson, Emeka Egbuka, Jaxon Smith-Njigba, Chris Olave, and Marvin Harrison Jr.
+Hartline has been praised for his first-round NFL draft picks, including Garrett Wilson, Emeka Egbuka, Jaxon Smith-Njigba, Chris Olave, Jameson Williams, and Marvin Harrison Jr.

+South Florida

+On December 3, 2025, Hartline took his first head coaching position, signing to become head coach at South Florida beginning with the 2026 season.
+He was allowed to coach Ohio State's offense for the rest of the 2025 season as the Buckeyes were competing in the College Football Playoff.

 Personal life

-Hartline's younger brother, Mike Hartline, is a former quarterback for the Indianapolis Colts and New England Patriots, and is currently the Offensive Quality Control coach for the Kentucky Wildcats of the Southeastern Conference.
-Hartline is married and has three children.
+Hartline's younger brother, Mike Hartline, is a former quarterback for the Indianapolis Colts and New England Patriots, and is currently the quarterbacks coach at the University of South Florida.
+Hartline and his wife, Kara, have three young children: sons Brayden and Kameron, and a daughter, Brooklyn.

-Hartline owns and operates two convenience stores with a partner in Columbus that he works at during the off-season.
+Hartline owns and operates two convenience stores with a partner in Columbus, where he works during the offseason.

 On April 16, 2023, Hartline was hospitalized with non-life threatening injuries due to an ATV accident.